erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/unlock-bootloader-en.md

 1. [Mi Community App(only for HyperOS/MIUI 14)](https://apkpure.net/xiaomi-community/com.mi.global.bbs/download).
 2. [Mi Unlock Tool](https://miuirom.xiaomi.com/rom/u1106245679/6.5.224.28/miflash_unlock-en-6.5.224.28.zip).

 >[!NOTE]
 >
 > Waiting period in Mi unlock Tool May be different so wait till.

+>[!WARNING]
+>
 > During the waiting period, do not reset your device or log out of your Xiaomi account.
+>
 > Backup Data: Unlocking the bootloader will erase all data on your device.
 Make sure to back up important data before proceeding.

 ### 1. Enable Developer Options: